zhuowenzhao/boltz/README.md

 ![](docs/boltz1_pred_figure.png)

-Boltz-1 is an open-source model which predicts the 3D structure of proteins, rna, dna and small molecules; it handles modified residues, covalent ligands and glycans, as well as condition the generation on pocket residues.
+Boltz-1 is an open-source model which predicts the 3D structure of proteins, RNA, DNA and small molecules; it handles modified residues, covalent ligands and glycans, as well as condition the generation on pocket residues.

 For more information about the model, see our [technical report](https://gcorso.github.io/assets/boltz1.pdf).